Computing large market equilibria using abstractions: Abstractions in Practice

 The two major obstacles to computing equilibria in practice are information requirements (needing to know every element of $V$) and computation requirements.
 We now describe two techniques---matrix completion and the use of representative buyers/items---that can be used to reduce these burdens.
 We discuss how they fit into the framework of abstractions, and relate them to our abstraction bounds derived above.
 Figure~\ref{applied_abstractions} summarizes the two abstraction approaches.

 Recall that most of the bounds (with exception of the Nash social welfare) related the quality of the equilibrium $(\hat{p}, \hat{X})$ to $\|\Delta V\|_{1,\infty} $.
-We can also replace this norm with the Frobenius norm by using the inequality
+This norm is computationally difficult to work with in practice since it is non-smooth.
+Instead, we will consider a much better understood matrix norm for practical applications, the Frobenius norm, which is defined as $\| \Delta V \|_{F} =(\sum_{i,j}\Delta v_{i,j}^2)^{1/2}$.